Multi-Tenant SaaS

 Summary

 In this guide, we created a flexible authorization scheme for a multi-tenant B2B SaaS application using Warrant.
-Although not completely exhaustive, this scheme is extendable and at least allows us to manage tenant and group membership dynamically and ensure that objects in the app (ex. reports) are only accessible to users in the appropriate tenant and group.
+Although not completely exhaustive, this scheme is extendable and at least allows us to manage tenant and role membership dynamically and ensure that objects in the app (ex. reports) are only accessible to users in the appropriate tenant and role.